-More news and articles
+More News and Articles

 CrossXColor, Inc. is the independent partner company of ColorLogic GmbH supporting their partners and customers in North and South America.

-All products offered and supported by CrossXColor, Inc. are developed by ColorLogic GmbH, an independent software development company located in Germany, and therefore the End User License Agreement (EULA) and Terms and Conditions are defined according to German Law.
+All products offered and supported by CrossXColor, Inc. are developed by ColorLogic GmbH, part of Hybrid Software Group located in Germany, and therefore the End User License Agreement (EULA) and Terms and Conditions are defined according to German Law.